 Registered beacons without a GPS have worldwide coverage, are locatable within 2 km (12.5 km2 search area).
 Notification of rescuers and family is within 2 hours maximum (46 minutes on average) and facilitates a serial number to look up phone numbers.
 This process may take up to two hours because it has to use moving satellites to locate the beacon.
 Doppler is used to locate the beacon and this process takes some time.

-Traditional, unregistered ELTs (and especially the cheapest models) transmit a warble on 121.5 MHz.
+Traditionally, unregistered ELTs (and especially the cheapest models) transmit just a warble on 121.5 MHz.
 Anonymously.
-Satellites can detect them over only 60% of the earth and will require up to 6 hours for notification, must be in view of beacon and groundstations at the same time, polar and southern hemisphere coverage is poor, subject to interference from other electronic and electrical systems.
-Confirmation of the signal is by second satellite pass which could take some 4 hours, locatable within minimum 20 km radius (search area of 1200 km2).
+Satellites can detect them only over 60% of the Earth and will require up to 6 hours for notification, they must also be in view of the activated beacon and ground stations at the same time; polar and southern hemisphere coverage is pretty poor and they are subject to interference from other electronic and electrical systems.
+Confirmation of the signal is done by a second satellite pass, which could take some 4 hours and locatable within minimum 20 km radius (search area of 1200 km2).

 So, if you ever needed a reason to buy a new 406 beacon, this is the one!